danthegoodman1/VirtualQueues/README.md

 Unlike other distributed systems, VirtualQueues will NOT forward requests to the correct node.
 Consumers should be partition-aware by downloading the partition assignment map on boot and intervals (and when ever a 409 conflict is returned), and should always go direct to the respective node for a given virtual queue.
 This means that consumers need to support the same partitioning function (murmur2 with a specific seed) that is used here.
 An example in Go is provided in `utils.Go#GetPartition`.

 Consumer-aware partitioning massively reduces median and tail latencies, especially under high load.

+### Named consumers

+You can optionally use named consumers when reading queues.
+Each named consumer will have its offset tracked.

+You can always manually read from a provided offset.

+A consumer can reset its offset by providing an `Offset` and `AllowRewind` at ack time.
+Without the `AllowRewind` option, the server will reject an offset that is below the previously tracked offset.

+A named consumer is responsible for coordination consumption: That is to say, if two processes use the same named consumer they will frequently both miss records (due to acks) and process duplicate records (no exclusive assignment).

+Named consumers should also be aware when to delete themselves, as their offsets will be retained both in memory and in the offset queue.

+## Queues

+Queues are created on demand when the first record is written to them.

+### Deleting a queue

+Queues can be deleted when they have completed processing.
+This is useful to restrict the working set on disk from growing.

+Deleting a queue will also automatically delete all tracked consumers for that queue.